LeopoldM/LeopoldM.github.io/_pages/about.md

 ------

 I am a postdoctoral researcher in Environmental Economics at Aalto University.
-My research interests lie at the crossroads between Market Design, Regulation, and Industrial Organisation.
+My research interests lie at the crossroads between market Design, regulation, and industrial organisation.

 I received my Ph.D. in Economics from the University of Paris Dauphine—PSL in 2024.